nokia/restful/doc/lambda.md

 * K8s liveness probe (/livez or /healthz) are answered automatically.
 * Logs errors to stdout.
 If log level is debug, then log messages, too.
 * `restful.L(ctx)` provides Lambda's HTTP request attributes, such as path parameters and method.
+* On GET or POST with urlencoded parameters, [Gorilla/Schema](https://github.com/gorilla/schema) is used.
+  If Go field names and parameter names do not match, use `schema:"query-parameter-name"` tagging.

 ## Example on using path-based parameters